Cabangan: Geography

 The Municipality of Cabangan lies on the western part of the Province of Zambales.
 It has a total land area of 23,940 hectares and approximately lies within 15°06' and 15°16' north latitude and 120°01' and 120°12' east longitude.
 The Municipality of Botolan bounds it on the north, on the east by the Zambales Mountain Ranges, the Municipality of San Felipe on the south, and on the west by the South China Sea.

 Cabangan is 24 km from Iba, 54 km from Olongapo, and 180 km from Manila, which is equivalent to 3½-hour ride.

 The municipality has a varied topography characterized by high mountains to narrow coastal plains.
 The most outstanding feature observable in the municipality is the Zambales Range.

-It is accessible via the provinces of Bulacan, Pampanga, and Bataan along the major highway network.
+It is accessible via the provinces of Bulacan, Pampanga, and Bataan along the major highway network, via the Olongapo–Bugallon Road.
 It is also accessible via the province of Pangasinan.
-Road condition is good along the coastline, however, going inland, along the mountainside, roads are narrow, unpaved, and badly maintained.
+Road conditions are good along the coastline; however, going inland along the mountainside, roads are narrow, unpaved, and badly maintained.